 Seek support: Caring for a loved one who has dementia can be overwhelming and draining.
 Constantly caring for someone takes up a great deal of your time and can take an emotional toll.
 It is important that you take time for yourself to process the emotions you are feeling and to have time to relax.
 There are many dementia support groups offered by area hospitals and churches that can be very helpful.
 A local therapist may also be able to provide self-care tips to prevent caregiver burnout.

-Find an inpatient center: Find an inpatient center that specializes in care of adults who have dementia.
-Ask the intake staff questions you may have about treatment plans and the ways they handle the challenges associated with dementia.
+Find an inpatient center: Find an inpatient treatment center or hospital that specializes in care of adults who have dementia.
+Ask the intake staff at the treatment center or hospital questions you may have about treatment plans and the ways they handle the challenges associated with dementia.
 Take the time to discuss these options with your loved one so that they feel comfortable with the treatment process.

 While many types of dementia are not curable, the sooner you get treatment, the more positive the outcomes.
 Today there are different medications and treatments that can prolong the symptom advancement, allowing you to be independent for a longer period of time.
 Additionally, if the type of dementia you have is curable, the faster it is treated, the less permanent the damage.
 It is important that those with dementia get the proper medications, develop a plan for the future, and engage in therapeutic treatments that will delay the onset of more serious symptoms.

-An inpatient treatment center that has a treatment team with years of experience treating those with dementia is a good way for you to begin the treatment process.
-Additionally, an inpatient program can show you how to manage your symptoms, teach you how to deal with any emotions you’re struggling with, and put plans in place for the future.
-Through inpatient treatment you and your loved ones can get on the same page in regards to the treatment process, as well as sort out medication to ensure it is working properly.
+An inpatient treatment center or hospital that has a treatment team with years of experience treating those with dementia is a good way for you to begin the treatment process.
+Additionally, an inpatient program at a treatment center or hospital can show you how to manage your symptoms, teach you how to deal with any emotions you’re struggling with, and put plans in place for the future.
+Through inpatient treatment, you and your loved ones can get on the same page in regards to the treatment process, as well as sort out medication to ensure it is working properly.

-Upon arrival at Highland Ridge, you will complete a number of different assessments so that we can determine how to best help you manage the symptoms of your dementia.
+Upon arrival at Highland Ridge Hospital, you will complete a number of different assessments so that we can determine how to best help you manage the symptoms of your dementia.
 Additionally, our medical examination will let us know if you are experiencing other medical difficulties.
 The severity of your dementia and the results of your other evaluations will help us to develop an individualized treatment plan.
-During the treatment planning process we will make sure to include you and your family in all aspects of the care planning process.
+During the treatment planning process at our treatment center, we will make sure to include you and your family in all aspects of the care planning process.

 Medication is often used to help manage some of the symptoms associated with dementia or to treat co-occurring disorders.
-The usage of medication will be based upon the recommendations of your treatment team and monitored on a daily basis.
+The usage of medication at oru treatment center will be based upon the recommendations of your treatment team and monitored on a daily basis.

-Individual therapy can be an excellent way for you to speak one-on-one with a therapist to discuss some of the fears you may have about this disease and surrounding emotions.
+Individual therapy can be an excellent way for you to speak one-on-one with a therapist at Highland Ridge Hospital to discuss some of the fears you may have about this disease and surrounding emotions.
 You may also discuss your wants and desires for the future with your therapist during your private sessions.

-In addition to traditional therapeutic approaches, we offer a number of experiential therapies.
+In addition to traditional therapeutic approaches, we offer a number of experiential therapies at our treatment center.
 Some of these approaches include: